Warehouse District Kurazukuri (Kawagoe)

 Facts & Figures

-The whole Warehouse District (Kurazukuri no Machinam) in Kawagoe gives you a real insight of the life in this area more than 100 years ago.
-Going on a tour with a two-wheeled rickshaw (jinrikisha) is a great way to explore the district known as Old Town with its traditional storehouses along the Ichibangai Street.
-My must-see highlights were the Toki no kane (Time Bell Tower), Kurazukuri Museum, Kawagoe Festival Museum, Osawa House, Kashiya Yokocho (Penny Candy Lane) and Saitama Resona Bank building.
-Best Ryokans and Hotels in Kawagoe Explore Hotels in Kawagoe >
+The entire Warehouse District (known as Kurazukuri no Machinami) in Kawagoe, near Tokyo (a 30-minute train ride away), offers a genuine insight into life in this area more than 100 years ago.
+Going on a tour with a two-wheeled rickshaw (jinrikisha) is a great way to explore the district, known as Old Town, with its traditional storehouses along Ichibangai Street.
+My must-see highlights were the Toki no Kane (Time Bell Tower), Kurazukuri Museum, Kawagoe Festival Museum, Osawa House, Kashiya Yokocho (Penny Candy Lane), and the Saitama Resona Bank building.
+Best Ryokans and Hotels in Kawagoe Experience the Ultimate Japanese Hospitality at a Kawagoe Ryokan or Hotel.

-The black plaster finish of some storehouses clay-walled facade is really a unique feature.
-These days the storehouses are turned into shops, cafes, restaurant and living quarters.
-Many movies were made here to capture this old town atmosphere.
-Be aware it can be really crowded during the weekends as you can see on my pictures.
-My tip: The famous Kawagoe festival held in October is the event highlight of the year in this area.
+The black plaster finish of some storehouses clay-walled facades is really a unique feature.
+These days, the storehouses are turned into shops, cafes, restaurants, and living quarters.
+Many movies were made here to capture this old-town atmosphere.
+Be aware it can be really crowded during the weekends, as you can see in my pictures.
+My tip: The famous Kawagoe Festival, held in October, is the event highlight of the year in this area.

 My tips for local activities

 Explore the best parts of this beautiful town Kawagoe, also called Little Edo, with a local guide.
 The day trip starts in Toyko.
-Check out this page > for more details.
+For more details check out this page >

 History

-The city Kawagoe is located near Tokyo.
+The city of Kawagoe is located near Tokyo.
 It is also known as Koedo (Little Edo).
-The city got its importance during the Edo period (1603 - 1868), when it was used as a northern protection of the Edo Castle.
-During the Edo and Meiji era (1868 - 1912) fire-resistant storehouses (kura) with its thick walls and safety-measures against intruders were built for wealthy merchant families.
+The city gained its importance during the Edo period (1603 – 1868) when it was used as a northern protection for Edo Castle.
+During the Edo and Meiji eras (1868 – 1912), fire-resistant storehouses (kura) with thick walls and safety measures against intruders were built for wealthy merchant families.
 These buildings stored the goods manufactured or traded through Kawagoe.
-In 1999 the area was designated by the Agency for Cultural Affairs as an Important Preservation District for Groups of Historic Buildings of Japan.
+In 1999, the area was designated by the Agency for Cultural Affairs as an Important Preservation District for Groups of Historic Buildings of Japan.

 Location